 Samuel Broadbent Leigh was born on the 3rd May 1876 in Altrincham, the son of William Leigh and his wife Jane Emily Leigh.

 In 1900, Samuel Leigh married Isabel Smith in Leeds.
 In 1911, at the time of the census, Samuel was a border at 1, Market Street, Malton.
 He was 34 and gave his occupation as appraiser and auctioneer's valuer.

-After the war, Samuel lived in Church Lane in Collingham, and there in 1940 a tragedy took place.
+After the war, Samuel lived in Church Lane in Collingham.
+In 1939, Samuel lived there with a house keeper.
+He was described as a widower, but we have not yet found when his wife Isabel died.
+In 1940, a tragedy took place.
 First, the Yorkshire Evening Post reported on February 17th 1940:

 Then a fuller story on the 19th February

 The Collingham Parish Magazine provides a little more detail of Sam Leigh's service: